BaldoHado/csc365-fitness-tracker/docs/v2_manual_test_results.md

 # Example Workflow 3
 Example Flow 3:

  Chris introduces his friend Ozcar to the app, and Ozcar is excited to start tracking his workouts with his own personalized data.
-Ozcar begins by creating an account, calling `POST /users` and providing his name details, which generates a unique user ID for him.
+Ozcar begins by creating an account, calling `POST /users` to create an account.
 Eager to start his fitness journey, Ozcar explores the available workouts by calling `GET /workouts`, which returns a list of exercises along with the muscle groups they target.
-After browsing through the options, Ozcar decides to start with squats.
-He calls `POST /users/{user_id}/workouts` to add "Squats" to his workout routine..
-With his account set up and his first workout documented, Ozcar is ready to use the app to track his progress and achieve his fitness goals.
+After browsing through the options, Ozcar adds his workouts through `POST /users/{user_id}/workouts`.
+He's curious on whether his routine is good, so he calls `GET /{user_id}/tips/{fitness_goal}` with his fitness goal being pure strength.
+The endpoint returns results indicating that he does too many reps per set, and suggests that he increases the weight and lowers the amount of reps.
+Ozcar alters his routine using, optimizing his workouts to build strength.

 # Testing Results